 It does, however, address population, in the chapter ‘The State of the Planet’, and after presenting a table that shows that the most rapid growth is in Africa, he comments “Since Africa cannot feed itself now, how will it cope with four times as many mouths, especially with global warming disrupting food supplies and causing desertification?
 The answer is that it won’t.
 The rest of the world will have to feed Africa.
 Given that the rest of the world is likely to be obsessed with its own problems, one can see a shortage of compassion and a shortage of aid: the result will inevitably be famine on a massive scale.
 How will the world react to this evidence of its own selfishness?
 I quail at the thought of how nasty humanity may become, and of what excuses it may offer for inaction.”

-This is an excellent and unsettling book by a leading expert, and I thoroughly recommend it.
+This is an excellent if unsettling book by a leading expert, and we thoroughly recommend it.